 Conclusion

 The question of whether a pepper is a fruit or a vegetable highlights the intriguing overlap between botanical.
 While peppers undoubtedly qualify as fruits in botanical terms, their common use in savory dishes has led to their culinary identification as vegetables.
-This duality is a testament to the complexity of the natural world and how humans interpret.
+This duality is a testimony to the complexity of the herbal international and the way humans interpret.

 0 Comments